 Like Donald Trump rightly said, if your business is not a brand, then it is the commodity.
 A commodity is a transaction between a business and a customer.
 But a brand is the relationship between the business and the customers which goes beyond the transaction.
 A relationship goes beyond just making money from everything the company does.
 Blogging is built a relationship by providing value to the target customers of a business.

 - Blogging helps to build thought leadership in your field.

-The more a company creates and shares problem solving contents with its target customers and industry, the more it builds credibility as being the best in the field.
-By publishing high value contents and sharing them with the target market, a business will build the reputation as being the best in its field.
+The more a company creates and shares problem-solving contents with its target customers and industry, the more it builds credibility as being the best in the field.
+By publishing high-value contents and sharing them with the target market, a business will build a reputation as being the best in its field.

 - Blogging helps to build brand loyalty and affinity.

 The most important factor in branding is loyalty.
-Brand loyalty is what makes people to stick to your business.
+Brand loyalty is what makes people stick to your business.
 Howard Schultz, founder of Starbucks said, “If people believe they share values with a brand, they’ll stay loyal to it.”
-By being caring and sharing high value contents through blogging; businesses can build brand loyalty with their current and respective customers.
+By being caring and sharing high-value contents through blogging; businesses can build brand loyalty with their current and respective customers.